 - Cavicchioli, R., Ripple, W.J., Timmis, K.N. et al. (2019).
 Scientists’ warning to humanity: microorganisms and climate change.
 Nat Rev Microbiol 17, 569–586. https://doi.org/10.1038/s41579-019-0222-5

 - Zhou, Z., Wang, C. & Luo, Y. (2020).
 Meta-analysis of the impacts of global change factors on soil microbial diversity and functionality.
 Nat Commun 11, 3072. https://doi.org/10.1038/s41467-020-16881-7

 BBSRC Strategic Research Priority: Understanding the Rules of Life: Microbiology

 Techniques that will be undertaken during the project:

-Training during this fellowship includes a wide range of molecular techniques and analyses (microbial culturing, DNA extraction from soil, PCR, sequencing, and bioinformatics) as well as analytical chemistry (nitrogen oxide quantification, reactive oxygen extraction and subsequent quantification, and building sampling microcosms).
-Field-based cultivation and management of agricultural crops will also be emphasized.
+Training during this fellowship includes a wide range of molecular techniques and analyses (microbial culturing, DNA extraction from soil, PCR, sequencing, and bioinformatics) as well as analytical chemistry (trace gas quantification, reactive mass spectrometry, and building sampling microcosms).
+Field-based cultivation and management of agricultural crops will also be likely.